andrewrobertmadsen/career-night/index.md

    - What eduation is required for the career?
      - Does it require college or vocational training?
      - How many years of college or vocational training are required?
      - How much will this education cost?
-Estimate this cost of any college as $10,000 per year.
+Estimate this cost as $10,000 per year.